A Kiss of Adventure

-The Europeans (popularly known as "Wazungu" here in Kenya) settled in Kenya in the early 20th century when Britain was colonizing Kenya.
+The Europeans (popularly known as "Wazungu") settled in Kenya in the early 20th century when Britain was colonizing Kenya.
 Some of them remained in Kenya after our nation gained independence in 1963.
-And a few, like the late Dr. Geoffrey Griffin (founder of Starehe Boys' Centre), have played a pivotal role in our country's development.
+And a few, such as the late Dr. Geoffrey Griffin (founder of Starehe Boys' Centre), have played a pivotal role in our country's development.
 Perhaps because of the many tourists our country receives from Europe, some Kenyans tend to think that the "Wazungu" like to travel.

 The Indians also settled in Kenya in the early 20th century.
 Many were brought by the British to perform such manual labour as building the railway lines.
 And after Kenya gained independence, they became part of our nation's citizenry.
 The Kenyan-Indians of today are renowned for their entrepreneurial drive.
 They have established businesses in towns across Kenya.

 I would have loved to go on and on about the other tribes of Kenya but let me not do so, for to say too much is worse than to say too little.
 So let me conclude by advising people to:

-Before I finish my story, I must say that the diversity in culture of our nation's people has been more of a weakness than a strength because we have had several tribal clashes in the past thirty years that have left many homeless and displaced.
+Before I finish my story, I must say that the diversity in culture of our nation's people has been more of a weakness than a strength because we have had in the past thirty years several tribal clashes that have left many homeless and displaced.
 I hope there will come a time when Kenyans of any tribe are free to travel and live in any part of the country.
-That's all I am saying.
+Adieu!

 - jump like a Maasai